WaviestBalloon/RobloxWrap-Documentation/src/guide/endpoints.md

 ### getUserInfo (🔓)

 Takes a UserID as a number and returns a JSON object containing the user's profile details.
+Past usernames are stored in an array, and the current username is stored in the `username` property, if the user has never had past usernames a empty array will be returned instead of `null`.

 ```javascript
 getUserInfo(userId: number)